marton-demeter/isi-hackathon-2018/readme.md

 <img src="./docs/device_list.png" width="50%" align="center">

-By clicking on a device, the rules pertraining to that device become visible in a dropdown.
+By clicking on a device, the rules pertaining to that device become visible in a dropdown.

 <img src="./docs/rules_list.png" width="50%" align="center">